Actindo-AG/Documentation/Fulfillment/UserInterface/03b_PackageTypes.md

 - ![Search](../../Assets/Icons/Search.png "[Search]") (Search)
-  Click this button to display the search bar and search for event logs.
+  Click this button to display the search bar and search for package types.

 - ![Refresh](../../Assets/Icons/Refresh01.png "[Refresh]") (Refresh)
-  Click this button to update the list of an event logs.
+  Click this button to update the list of package types.

 - ![Columns](../../Assets/Icons/Columns.png "[Columns]") Columns (x)
   Click this button to display the columns bar and customize the displayed columns and the order of columns in the list.
 The *x* indicates the number of columns that are currently displayed in the list.